Global Existence and Diffusive Limits for a Class of Nonlocal Reaction-Diffusion Systems: Conclusions

 \section{Conclusions}

-In this work, we have established the global existence of solutions for a general class of $m$-component nonlocal reaction–diffusion systems posed on bounded, smooth spatial domains in dimension $n \geq 1$.
-Furthermore, we proved that for a broad family of such systems, solutions remain uniformly bounded in $L^p(\Omega)$ for $1 \leq p < \infty$ and $0 \leq t \leq T$, with bounds depending only on $p$ and $T$ and independent of the kernel of the nonlocal operator in model \eqref{eq:2.11}.
-This uniform boundedness result enabled us to establish a diffusive limit theorem for a large class of $m$-component nonlocal reaction–diffusion systems.\\
+We establish global existence of solutions for a general class of $m$-component nonlocal reaction–diffusion systems posed on bounded domains in dimension $n \ge 2$ that preserve nonnegativity and control mass.
+We also obtain diffusive limit results by employing a linear intermediate sum condition to obtain bounds for $\|u(\cdot,t)\|_{p,\Omega}$ with $2\le p<\infty$ and $0 \leq t \leq T$ depending on $p$, $T$, initial data and parameters in our assumptions, but independent of the kernel $\varphi$ of the nonlocal operators in \eqref{eq:2.11}.
+Examples and numerical approximations are included to illustrate our results.\\ \\

-To complement our theoretical analysis, we carried out numerical simulations comparing systems with local and nonlocal operators.
-These experiments not only provided a graphical illustration of the differences between local and nonlocal dynamics but also served to validate Theorem~\ref{DiffLimit}.
-Our computations confirm the convergence of solutions of nonlocal diffusion systems to those of corresponding local diffusion systems with homogeneous Neumann boundary conditions.\\

-Looking ahead, several avenues for further research remain open.
-One direction is to quantify the convergence rate in the diffusive limit using refined numerical methods, thereby enhancing the accuracy of our simulations.
-Another is to investigate pattern formation within this class of nonlocal reaction–diffusion systems, with a particular focus on characterizing qualitative differences between patterns arising in local and nonlocal settings.
-Finally, bifurcation analysis of specific nonlocal systems presents an exciting opportunity to deepen the understanding of how long-range interactions influence the onset of spatial structures and complex dynamics.\\ \\